Skip to main content

 The Trollfjord: the film location

-Although this steep, 3-kilometre-long Trollfjord between Lofoten and Vesterålen only measures about 100 metres at its most narrow point, it is still frequented daily by cruise ships like Hurtigruten in the summer.
-Some years ago, the Trollfjord got a lot of attention abroad when the American movie Downsizing, starring Matt Damon, was filmed here.
+Although the steep, 3-kilometre-long Trollfjord between Lofoten and Vesterålen only measures about 100 metres at its narrowest point, in the summer it is still frequented daily by cruise ships like Hurtigruten.
+The Trollfjord got a lot of international attention when the movie Downsizing, starring Matt Damon, was filmed here.

 You can also visit the fjord on a day cruise from the small town of Svolvær in Lofoten.
-It's common to spot eagles on your journey!
+It's common to spot eagles on the journey!

 Explore sightseeing in Trollfjorden or experience the fjord on a cruise with Hurtigruten.